kkangshen/bayesian-deep-rul/README.md

-# A Comparative Study between Bayesian and Frequentist Neural Networks for Remaining Useful Life Estimation in Prognostics and Health Management
+# A Comparative Study between Bayesian and Frequentist Neural Networks for Remaining Useful Life Estimation in Condition-Based Maintenance

 Official implementation of https://arxiv.org/abs/1911.06256.
 Bayesian and frequentist deep learning models for remaining useful life (RUL) estimation are evaluated on simulated run-to-failure data.
 Implemented in PyTorch, developed and tested on Ubuntu 18.04 LTS.
 All the experiments were run on a publicly available Google Compute Engine Deep Learning VM instance with 2 vCPUs, 13 GB RAM, 1 NVIDIA Tesla K80 GPU and *PyTorch 1.2 + fast.ai 1.0 (CUDA 10.0)* framework.